Heart Month Emphasizes the Importance of CPR Training

 During February Heart Month, CPR training and readily available AED machines help strengthen safety and preparedness across the SDCEA community.

-Happy Heart Month.
+Happy Heart Month!
 With February recognized as Heart Month, we want to highlight why learning CPR is so important.
 Here in the Association, we now have six AED machines located throughout the community.
-They can be found at the Member Guest Desk, Pro Shop, Equestrian Office, Golf Maintenance Office, Community Relations Office, and the Recreation Center.
+They can be found at the Member Guest Desk, Golf Shop, Equestrian Office, Golf Maintenance Office, Community Relations Office, and the Recreation Center.
 Having these lifesaving devices in place makes our community safer and better prepared for emergencies.

 Every second counts when responding to a cardiac emergency.
 With AED machines nearby and employees trained in CPR, we significantly improve the chances of survival.
 CPR helps protect against brain damage by maintaining blood circulation until professional help arrives.
 Acting quickly and using an AED can give a victim a higher chance of recovery with fewer long-term effects.